 - Cost of materials to create the craft

 - End customer, and what they would like to buy

 - What other kids (aka, the competition) are going to be creating, and how your craft stacks up to that

-Having said all that, the best things for your kid to make and sell would be something that…
+Having said all that, the best market day ideas for your kid to make and sell would be something that…

 - Kids/tweens/teens want to buy

-- Is something that costs only a few dollars to make
+- Costs only a few dollars to make

-- Is something that lends itself to scaled production (meaning, your child can make several at once)
+- Lends itself to scaled production (meaning, your child can make several at once)

 - Is age-appropriate, or can be so with adult supervision